Free imperial city: Organization

 Free imperial cities were not officially admitted as individual Imperial Estates to the Imperial Diet until 1489, and even then their votes were usually considered only advisory (votum consultativum) compared to the benches of the electors and princes.
 The cities divided themselves into two groups, or benches, in the Imperial Diet, the Rhenish and the Swabian benches.

 These same cities were among the 85 free imperial cities listed on the Reichsmatrikel of 1521, the imperial civil and military tax-schedule used for more than a century to assess the contributions of all the Imperial Estates in case of a war formally declared by the Imperial Diet.
-The military and monetary contribution of each city is indicated in parenthesis (for instance Cologne (30-322-600) means that Cologne had to provide 30 horsemen, 322 footmen and 600 gulden).
+The military and monetary contribution of each city is indicated in parentheses.
+For instance Cologne (30-322-600) means that Cologne had to provide 30 horsemen, 322 footsoldiers and 600 gulden.

 These numbers are equivalent to one simplum.
 If need be, the Diet could vote a second and a third simplum, in which case each member's contribution was doubled or tripled.
 At the time, the free imperial cities were considered wealthy and the monetary contribution of Nuremberg, Ulm and Cologne for instance were as high as that of the Electors (Mainz, Trier, Cologne, Palatinate, Saxony, Brandenburg) and the Dukes of Württemberg and of Lorraine.

 The following list contains the 50 free imperial cities that took part in the Imperial Diet of 1792.
 They are listed according to their voting order on the Rhenish and Swabian benches.